First-Time India Icons Route

 Travel to Agra for the Taj Mahal at sunrise or late afternoon.
 Add Agra Fort and Mehtab Bagh rather than rushing onward the same morning.

 Give Jaipur enough time for the old city, Amber Fort, markets, Jantar Mantar, textiles, and food.
-It is the easiest Rajasthan gateway for first-timers.
+Alternatively, head deeper into the Thar Desert for the golden fort and dunes of Jaisalmer.

 Days 8-10: Varanasi or a slower contrast

 Choose Varanasi for pilgrimage, river life, and old-city intensity.
-Choose Kerala or Goa if you need slower water, coast, and recovery time.
+Choose Kerala, Goa, or Pondicherry if you need slower water, coast, and recovery time.
+For high-altitude landscapes, Ladakh remains the anchor.